ltan02/Dota-Underlords-Build-Creator/README.md

  - As a user, I want to be able to remove a hero from the board
  - As a user, I want to be able to move the heroes
  - As a user, I want to be able to add multiple items to a board
- - As a user, I want to be able to remove multiple items on the board
+ - As a user, I want to be able to remove an item from the board
  - As a user, I want to be able to move the items
  - As a user, I want to be able to view the heroes and items on the board
  - As a user, I want to see the Alliances of my board